Deep Generative Modelling: A Comparative Review of VAEs, GANs, Normalizing Flows, Energy-Based and Autoregressive Models: Energy-Based Models

-where $E(\vec{x}) \colon \reals^D \to \reals$ is an energy function which associates realistic points with low values and unrealistic points with high values.
 Modelling data in such a way offers a number of perks, namely the simplicity and stability associating with training a single model; utilising a shared set of features thereby minimising required parameters; and the lack of any prior assumptions eliminates related bottlenecks \cite{Du2019ImplicitGenerationGeneralization}.
-Despite these benefits, EBM adoption fell in favour of implicit generative approaches due in part to poor scaling to high dimensional data, however, interest is increasing thanks to a number of tricks aiding better scaling.
+Despite these benefits, scaling to high dimensional data is difficult, however, recent advances have made substantial strides.

-A key issue with EBMs is how to optimise them; since the denominator in Equation \ref{eqn:ebm-pdf} is intractable for most models, a popular proxy objective is contrastive divergence where energy values of data samples are `pushed' down, while samples from the energy distribution are `pushed' up.
-More formally, the gradient of the negative log-likelihood loss $\loss(\theta) = \E_{\vec{x}\sim p_d}[ -\ln p_\theta(\vec{x}) ]$ has been shown to approximately demonstrate the following property \cite{Carreira-Perpinan2005ContrastiveDivergenceLearning, Sutskever2010ConvergencePropertiesContrastive},
+A key issue with EBMs is how to optimise them; since the denominator in Eqn. \ref{eqn:ebm-pdf} is intractable for most models, a popular proxy objective is contrastive divergence where energy values of data samples are `pushed' down, while samples from the energy distribution are `pushed' up.
+Formally, the gradient of the negative log-likelihood loss $\loss(\theta) = \E_{\vec{x}\sim p_d}[ -\ln p_\theta(\vec{x}) ]$ has been shown to approximately demonstrate the following property \cite{Carreira-Perpinan2005ContrastiveDivergenceLearning, Sutskever2010ConvergencePropertiesContrastive},

-where $\vec{x}^- \sim p_\theta$ is a sample from the energy model found through a Monte Carlo Markov Chain (MCMC) generating procedure.
+where $\vec{x}^- \sim p_\theta$ is a sample from the EBM found through a Markov Chain Monte Carlo (MCMC) generating procedure.